-At the end of FY-2017, the Commission exercised jurisdiction over the safety functions of 75 intrastate natural gas distribution systems (of these 75 systems, nine also have transmission assets within their service territories that are also jurisdictional to GPS), 23 intrastate natural gas transmission systems, one liquefied natural gas (LNG) system, two intrastate natural gas gathering systems, two intrastate hydrogen transmission systems, two offshore natural gas transmission systems, and 26 master meter distribution systems.
-The Commission also exercised jurisdiction over the safety functions of five on-shore hazardous liquid transmission systems, one on-shore hazardous liquid gathering system, one off-shore hazardous liquid transmission system, and one intrastate carbon dioxide transmission system.
-When the facilities and practices of these operators are found to be in noncompliance through
+At the end of FY-2018, the Commission exercised jurisdiction over the safety functions of 75 intrastate natural gas distribution systems (of these 75 systems, nine also have transmission assets within their service territories that are also jurisdictional to GPS), 21 intrastate natural gas transmission systems, one liquefied natural gas (LNG) system, two intrastate hydrogen transmission systems, two offshore natural gas transmission systems, and 26 master meter distribution systems.
+GPS also has jurisdictional authority over eight segments of gathering lines; six are included in the transmission systems and two are located in the offshore entities.
+The Commission also exercised jurisdiction over the safety functions of five on-shore hazardous liquid transmission systems, one on-shore hazardous liquid gathering system, and one offshore hazardous liquid transmission system.
+When the facilities and practices of these operators are found to be in noncompliance through the investigations performed by GPS staff, GPS staff outlines the immediate corrective actions that are necessary and ensures that such actions are taken by the operators in question.